 Admissions are coordinated by Wakefield Local Authority.
 As a voluntary controlled school, the local authority's standard admissions policy applies, prioritizing looked-after children, siblings, and those living closest to the school.

 The school typically admits 90 pupils per year group into Year 3.
-For the 2026 entry, the application deadline is 15 January 2026.
+Applications are handled through Wakefield's coordinated junior admissions process, so parents should check Wakefield Council's current timetable for the relevant application deadline and offer-day details.
 While specific distance data for the latest intake is not published, parents are advised to use the FindMySchool Map Search to check their precise distance from the school gates compared to historical offer distances.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Pastoral care is rooted in the school's Christian values, providing a supportive environment where children feel safe to express themselves and take risks in their learning.
 The school employs clear systems for managing behaviour, which pupils describe as fair and consistent.